Kristina01111000/Drws_site/README.md

 	- might be time to buy a new one and cancel the current ssl
 - get rid of credit card link on payment (or see if it forces paypal)
 	- check it, get paid for what i put in
+	- set itto one dollar just for giggles

 Next Call: